r3-os/r3/README.md

 ## R3 API

 - **Tasks** are kernel objects associated with application threads and encapsulate their execution states.
 Tasks can be activated by application code or automatically at boot time.
 Tasks are assigned priorities (up to 2¹⁵ levels on a 32-bit target, though the implementation is heavily optimized for a smaller number of priorities), which can be changed at runtime.
-A task can enable **Priority Boost** to temporarily raise its priority to higher than any other tasks.
 The number of tasks is only limited by memory available.

 - R3 provides a unified interface to control **interrupt lines** and register **interrupt handlers**.
 In addition, the Arm M-Profile port supports **unmanaged interrupt lines**, which aren't masked when the kernel is handling a system call.